 Mental illness is a growing public health concern.
 According to the Global Burden of Diseases, Injuries, and Risk Factors Study 2015 (GBD 2015), mental disorders are among the leading causes of nonfatal burden worldwide.
 According to the GBD 2015, depressive disorders and anxiety disorders, in particular, were leading contributors to years lived with disability (YLDs), a measure of nonfatal burden.

-Research on the epidemiology and burden of mental health disorders in the EMR as well as mental health interventions are scarce.
+Most people in low and middle-income countries who have mental health problems are not supported by trained professionals, or able to access to evidence-based treatments.
 Improved understanding of the burden and the risk factors of mental health disorders help to prevent them and prevent the associated morbidity and disability.
 Therefore, there is a need to build the capacity of health workers about these conditions so that they can plan and implement interventions that help to reduce the burden associated with mental health disorders.
 A focused training on mental health disorders that accommodates the specific needs of countries in EMR is expected to have a considerable impact on reducing the burden of mental health disorders and the development and implementation of action plans to control and prevent mental health disorders and their risk factors.

-- Evaluate the measures of mental disorders burden and their application from monitoring to policy evaluation
+- Evaluate the measures of mental disorders burden and their applications.

 - Compare mental health services and the barriers to these services